kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

 ### Top-level charts overrides

 Overrides for top-level charts are straightforward.
-Just use the template value from the chart (without leading ".Values." prefix) as the entry key in the ConfigMap or Secret.
+Just use the template value from the chart as the entry key in the ConfigMap or Secret.
+Leave out the `.Values.` prefix.

-Example:
+Se an example:

-The Installer uses a `asset-store` top-level chart that contains a template with the following value reference:
+The Installer uses an `asset-store` top-level chart that contains a template with the following value reference:

 ```
 resources: {{ toYaml .Values.resources | indent 12 }}